nodejs/node/doc/api/fs.md

 Asynchronously rename file at `oldPath` to the pathname provided as `newPath`.
 In the case that `newPath` already exists, it will be overwritten.
+If there is a directory at `newPath`, an error will be raised instead.
 No arguments other than a possible exception are given to the completion callback.

 See also: rename(2).